formalmind/formalmind/app/documentation/tutorials/page.md

 ---

 Want early access?
 [Email us](mailto:formalmindai@gmail.com) or [star the project](https://github.com/formalmind/formalmind) to get notified. 🌟

----

-Let me know if you want to actually scaffold a new `/tutorials/history-walk/page.md` preview tutorial too — happy to lay that groundwork!

----

 > [!TIP]
 > Tutorials are designed to be async — the agent will respond at your pace.
 You can revisit any branch or commit and verify on demand.